iimanii/mongoman/README.md

 - Each class will represent a unique collection in the database
 - Collection name must be passed via @Kind annotation with the class
 - Only **non-static public** fields get stored
-- **non-static final public** fields are used as keys to load and store the objects and marked as unique index (they cannot repeat)
+- **non-static final public** fields are used as keys to load and store the objects and are indexed to prevent duplicates.
 - Use load() and store() to load and save the object
-- Your class must implement a 0-argument constructor
+- Your class must implement a 0-argument constructor to allow Mongoman to instantiate objects when loading data from the database.

 ##### Example